djsun/kronos/README.md

 ### A Note about Kronos Comparison Operators

-Kronos interprets "<" as "Does the date interval on the left occur completely before the date interval on the right?"
+Kronos interprets `<` as "Does the date interval on the left occur completely before the date interval on the right?"
 In other words, if there is overlap, the result will be false.

 Here's an example.
-If you ask "Does the year 1974 came before March 1974?" a careful response might be: "Actually, part of it comes before and part of it comes after.
+If you ask "Does the year 1974 come before March 1974?" a careful response might be: "Actually, part of it comes before and part of it comes after.
 Your question does not really make sense because March 1974 is contained within the year 1974."

-Because of this, Konos comparison operators (<, ==, >) behave a little bit differently for Kronos objects than for, say, integers.
+Because of this, Konos comparison operators (`<`, `==`, `>`) behave a little bit differently for Kronos objects than for, say, integers.
 Given any two integers m and n, you can be sure that one of the operators holds.
 For example:

 	m = 1
 	n = 2